DEWETRON/OXYGEN-SDK/README.md

 - Custom export plugins
 - Offline use

-## Documentation
-Documentation can be found at https://dewetron.github.io/OXYGEN-SDK

 ## Coming soon
 Several advanced features are not yet available:
 - Create an instrument